Nested conformal prediction and quantile out-of-bag ensemble methods: Abstract

 \section{Abstract}

-Conformal prediction is a popular tool for distribution-free uncertainty quantification in statistical learning.
-While the traditional description of conformal prediction starts with a nonconformity score, we provide an alternate (but equivalent) view that starts with a sequence of nested sets and calibrates them to find a valid prediction region.
-The nested framework easily subsumes all recent score functions including those based on quantile regression and density estimation.
-While these ideas were originally derived based on sample splitting, our framework seamlessly extends them to leave-one-out techniques like cross-conformal and the jackknife+.
+Conformal prediction is a popular tool for providing valid prediction sets for classification and regression problems, without relying on any distributional assumptions on the data.
+While the traditional description of conformal prediction starts with a nonconformity score, we provide an alternate (but equivalent) view that starts with a sequence of nested sets and calibrates them to find a valid prediction set.
+The nested framework subsumes all nonconformity scores, including recent proposals based on quantile regression and density estimation.
+While these ideas were originally derived based on sample splitting, our framework seamlessly extends them to other aggregation schemes like cross-conformal, jackknife+ and out-of-bag methods.
 We use the framework to derive a new algorithm (QOOB, pronounced cube) that combines four ideas: quantile regression, cross-conformalization, ensemble methods and out-of-bag predictions.
+We develop a computationally efficient implementation of cross-conformal, that is also used by QOOB.
 In a detailed numerical investigation, QOOB performs either the best or close to the best on all simulated and real datasets.
+Code for QOOB is available at \url{ https://github.com/aigen/QOOB}.